skroutz/rspecq/README.md

 files finish after 8 minutes.
 This would cause all but one workers to be sitting idle for 2 minutes.

-To overcome this issue, RSpecQ can splits files which their execution time is above a certain threshold (set with the `--file-split-threshold` option) and instead schedule them as individual examples.
+To overcome this issue, RSpecQ can split files which their execution time is above a certain threshold (set with the `--file-split-threshold` option) and instead schedule them as individual examples.